zipvilization/Zipvilization/world/solumview/index.md

 - How many Zips exist?
 - How many cycles have completed?
 - What activity occurred?
+- What is the current valid state?

-SolumView uses valid information like this to create a detailed exploration experience.
+SolumView consumes valid information like this to construct detailed territorial exploration.

-> **SolumTools provides the data.**
+> **SolumTools translates the data.**
 >
-> **SolumView lets us inspect its world meaning up close.**
+> **SolumView lets us enter what that data means inside the world.**

 → **[Explore SolumTools](/world/solumtools/)**